abrahamgue05/Learning_C_Language/README.md

 ### 🎥 YouTube

-- [x] (Completed) [C Programming Tutorial for beginners](https://www.youtube.com/watch?v=KJgsSFOSQv0&ab_channel=freeCodeCamp.org) - This course will give you a full introduction into all of the core concepts in the C programming language.
+- [x] [C Programming Tutorial for beginners](https://www.youtube.com/watch?v=KJgsSFOSQv0&ab_channel=freeCodeCamp.org) - This course will give you a full introduction into all of the core concepts in the C programming language.

-- [x] (Compleated) [CS50x 2024 - Lecture 1 to 5 - C](https://www.youtube.com/watch?v=cwtpLIWylAw&t=1233s&ab_channel=CS50) - This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
+- [x] [CS50x 2024 - Lecture 1 to 5 - C](https://www.youtube.com/watch?v=cwtpLIWylAw&t=1233s&ab_channel=CS50) - This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

 ### 📘 Udemy